ingeniousambivert/Feathers-React-Starter/server/README.md

 The default configuration is generated automatically using the *Feathers Generator*.It consists of the default host, port, pagination options, authentication options.

-After configuring the databases with the services you will have to manually add the database URIs to the `${ENVIRONMENT}.json`.

 To work in development mode.
 Add a `development.json` to `config/`.
 And add your development variables, credentials there.

+To configure the local mongodb add `"mongodb": "mongodb://localhost:27017/feathers-react"` to the `development.json`.

 To configure the *mailer* module.
 Add the following object in the `${ENVIRONMENT}.json`.